readthedocs/readthedocs.org/docs/dev/issue-labels.rst

     Issues that require changes in the server infrastructure.

 *PR: work in progress*
-    Pull Requests that are not complete yet.
-A final review is not possible yet, but every Pull Request is open for discussion.
+    Pull requests that are not complete yet.
+A final review is not possible yet, but every pull request is open for discussion.

 *PR: hotfix*
     Pull request was applied directly to production after a release.
 These pull